brucechanglongxu/brucechanglongxu.github.io/_posts/2024-12-21-alphagodeeprl.md

 AlphaGo Zero's breakthrough was made possible by deep reinforcement learning (RL), a paradigm in which an AI learns by interacting with an environment and improving based on feedback.
 Instead of mimicking human gameplay, AlphaGo Zero trained itself purely through self-play using the following techniques:

+1. **Monte Carlo Tree Search**
+2.

+AlphaGo Zero exemplifies the power of reinforcement learning and self-play, achieving superhuman performance without human guidance.
+This represents a paradigm shift in AI development, moving towards more general and self-sufficient learning systems that can surpass human expertise in a variety of domains.

 - Silver, D., Schrittwieser, J., Simonyan, K. et al. Mastering the game of Go without human knowledge.
 Nature 550, 354–359 (2017). https://doi.org/10.1038/nature24270
 - Silver, D., Huang, A., Maddison, C. et al. Mastering the game of Go with deep neural networks and tree search.
 Nature 529, 484–489 (2016). https://doi.org/10.1038/nature16961